adrian83/adrian83.github.io/page_data/content/post/003_run_code_in_docker_container.md

 `docker run [OPTIONS] IMAGE[:TAG|@DIGEST] [COMMAND] [ARG...]`

-Using this commmand we can run our first example which in this case is `echo` command:
+Using this command we can run our first example which in this case is `echo` command:

 `docker run alpine echo 'hello world'`

 It prints `hello world` somewhere at the end of the logged text.
-In similar way we can use other containers to execute our code inside of them.
+In similar way we can use other containers to execute our code inside them.

 ##### Problem

 Some time ago I was trying to run examples from Tensorflow tutorial.
-To avoid poluting my operating system, I've prepared virtual environment (with Virtualenv), to which I wanted to download required dependecnies.
+To avoid polluting my operating system, I've prepared virtual environment (with Virtualenv), to which I wanted to download required dependencies.
 Unfortunately it turned out, that my python installation is unsupported by Tensorflow.
 I thought, that upgrading (or downgrading in my case) python is just too much trouble.
 Fortunately Tensorflow team prepared Docker images, that can be used to run scripts.
 The image is called `tensorflow/tensorflow`.

 <br/>